ovotech/datastore4s/README.md

 }
 ```

+### Indexes

+We aim to add more index support in the future, but for now you can indicate that you would not like a field to be
+indexed by annotating it with `@IgnoreIndex`.

 ### For Those Who Hate Macros

 If you do not want to use macros there is nothing wrong with creating the formats yourself, the underlying datastore APIs have